didi/gendry/manager/README.md

 `func (o *Option) Set(sets ...Setting) *Option`

-Set recieves a series of Set*-like functions
+Set receives a series of Set*-like functions

 ---